What devices and OS versions are supported?

 - Windows Server 2016 *

-Not supported: Windows phones, Windows XP, Windows Vista, Windows 7, Windows Server 2008 (and 2008 R2) are no longer supported, yet the software may still work on these versions.
+Not supported: Windows phones and prior editions of Windows operating systems are no longer supported, but the software may still work on these versions.
 Proceed at your discretion.

 We support Intel-based Macs and M1-based Macs (using Rosetta) that still receive Apple's security updates.

 Our iOS app is optimized for iOS 15 and newer, but we support the following Apple iOS devices below running iOS 13.5 and newer.

 - iPod Touch

 We support the Android platforms that still receive security updates and are supported by Google Android.

 *Devices running Android 4.1 and higher have been known to work without issue, yet please note that the introductory statement is still true.
 We can only support the Android platforms which still receive security updates and are supported by Google Android.